Sreyan88/Fatigue-Detection-using-Deep-Learning/README.md

 <img src="https://user-images.githubusercontent.com/33536225/84592167-3146b680-ae61-11ea-96fe-1d66b4b57595.png" height="400" >
 </p>

+## Note : The lower the score, the higher level of fatigue.

 Current aggregation used for final score:
   ```
 (((sum of left eye and right eye scores) / 2)*0.4) + (((sum of left under-eye and right under-eye scores)/2)*0.55) + (((sum of nose, face and mouth scores)/3)*0.05